What is end of life planning and care?

 - You don’t need to cover everything on the list all in one occasion.
 Have separate conversations at different times.
 It may be too much for you or your elderly parent to go through.

-- Write notes beforehand about what you wish to discuss and possibly make notes throughout, to ensure everything discussed between you and your parent is clear for their end of life planning and care.
+- Keep notes beforehand about what you wish to discuss and throughout, to ensure everything discussed between you and your parent is clear.

 What is Palliative Care?